Brian-Magnuson/nico/docs/design/overview.md

 while condition { statement1 }
 ```

-Despite while loops being expressions, they are only allowed to yield `()`.
-This is because they may not always execute, and thus, can never guarantee a yield value.
+In most cases, a while expression is only allowed to yield `()`.
+This is because the while loop may not execute, and thus, cannot guarantee a yield value.

+A while-loop may yield values other than `()` if and only if the condition is literally `true`.
+In such cases, the while-loop is treated like an infinite loop expression.

 ### Do-while expressions